2huch/dmenu_custom/README.md

 + lineheight
 + xyz

--bo require a value, -c is a standalone arg.
+`-bo` require a value that sets the border width, `-c` is a standalone arg that centers dmenu.

 ## original README :